 The Truth About Toning

 When it comes to shaping our body, it’s not just about how hard we work on building a particular muscle or group of muscles.
 While it’s true that we can indeed sculpt certain parts of our body through targeted exercise, there’s one element of this process that often gets forgotten about – reducing the overall body fat percentage.
 Now don’t be alarmed – body fat is completely normal and it’s a vital component in maintaining healthy body function.
-It helps us absorb Vitamins A, D and E and contributes towards the health of our hair, skin and nails.
+It helps us absorb Vitamins A, D and E and contributes to the health of our hair, skin and nails.
 It also plays an essential part in the structure of our cells (and we have a lot of those don’t we!)
 The key is knowing exactly which fats are best and how much we should include in our diet each day.

 There are two main types of fat found in food; Saturated and unsaturated.
 The NHS advises that;

 “Most fats and oils contain both saturated and unsaturated fats in different proportions.
 As part of a healthy diet, you should try to cut down on foods and drinks that are high in saturated fats and trans fats and replace some of them with unsaturated fats.”

 It’s recommended that men should eat no more than 30g of saturated fat a day and that women should eat no more than 20g of saturated fat a day.
 Children should consume less than this also.
 If you would like to learn more about the different types of fat and which foods to focus on for a healthy diet, jump on the NHS website.
 They have loads of great information and advice about this and other topics relating to healthy diets.

 Back to toning…